SoulAuctioneer/notvanillae/README.md

 Webapp2, Jinja2 and Google Service APIs on Python 2.7, all drizzled with home-made decorators and wrappers for lightweight routing, templating and user authentication.

 __Fast__
-Client and server are liberally sprinkled with smart caching treats to keep your site fast and your GAE costs down.
+Liberally sprinkled with smart caching treats, async javascript loading and squished css/javascript to keep your site fast and your GAE costs down.

 Who's this for?
 ---------------